rajendra627/k8s-bootcamp/statefulsets/README.md

 #run a busybox pod in the same namespace then run nslookup within that pod to see what gets returned
 kubectl run busybox --image busybox --namespace mysql --command -- sleep 50000

-#get the name of the pod that is deployed...
+#get the name of the busybox pod that is deployed...
 kubectl get pods --namespace mysql

 #get shell access and run nslookup.
 Notice, you get 3 addresses returned